evant/binding-collection-adapter/README.md

 ## Multiple View Types

-You can use multiple view types by using a `ItemViewSelector` instead.
+You can use multiple view types by using `OnItemBind` instead.
 You can still bind it to the view with `app:itemBinding`.

 ```java